About UMass Amherst

 Physical Demands/Working Conditions

-- Rigorous field work requires above average physical performance, endurance, and superior conditioning.
-This includes prolonged standing, walking or running over uneven ground; recurring bending, climbing, reaching, lifting, and carrying of items weighing in excess of fifty pounds and shared lifting and carrying of heavier items; and similar strenuous activities requiring agility and dexterity.
+Rigorous field work requires above average physical performance, endurance, and superior conditioning.
+This includes prolonged standing, walking or running over uneven ground, and recurring bending, climbing, reaching, lifting, and carrying of items weighing in excess of fifty pounds and shared lifting and carrying of heavier items, and similar strenuous activities requiring agility and dexterity.
 Maintaining a healthy lifestyle is paramount to working in an environment in which a large percentage of the community are between the ages of 18-22.

 - Shift and hours vary (40 hours per week)